Statements of rights are documents that set out a person’s rights under the Mental Health Act 2014

 Order, Court Assessment Order, Temporary Treatment Order or Treatment

 Order is made or varied.
+They should also be given to security and forensic patients.

 A person must also receive the relevant statement of rights when providing informed consent to treatment including electroconvulsive treatment and neurosurgery for mental illness.

-Twelve statement of rights have been developed and are available as downloads.
+Ten statement of rights have been developed and are available as downloads.